Low Angle Shot

-Low angle shot is a shot in which the camera is placed below the eye level, near the ground, and aimed upwards to capture the subject.
-Since these shots are taken from a different angle, they add attractive details to the setting.
-Low angle shots make your subject appear larger, wider, taller, and closer.
+A low-angle shot is a shot in which the camera is placed below eye level, near the ground, and aimed upwards to capture the subject.
+Since these shots are taken from a different angles, they add attractive details to the setting.
+Low-angle shots make your subject appear larger, wider, taller, and closer.
 This unique perspective is also called the frog perspective.

 Ways to Make Better Low-Angle Photos

 To photograph an image from a low angle, you can try the following different ways.
 They include:

 - Shoot using the LCD or tilt screen on your camera.

 - Lay down on the floor and use a viewfinder to frame the image.

 - You may take a lot of photos without using your viewfinder or LCD screen.
 For this purpose, lie on the ground to get a good angle and shoot blindly.

 - Another helpful accessory to capture a steady shot in low light conditions is to use a small, sturdy tabletop tripod of about 6″ (15 cm) in height.

 However, to enhance the prominence of your subject, a low-angle shot requires a wide-angle lens below 50 mm.